What You Should Do If Someone Hits Your Parked Car

 In the worst-case scenario, you are sitting in your parked car and endure not only damage to your vehicle but also injuries to your body from a driver who has no insurance or flees the scene.

 But no matter the scenario, if your parked car is hit, you are not at fault, which is never a bad thing in the world of auto insurance.
+After an accident, no matter who is at fault, you should always take the following steps:

 My Parked Car Was Hit and Got Damaged